0xJs/RedTeaming_CheatSheet/windows-ad/Domain-Privilege-Escalation.md

   − Two, Write permissions over the target service or object to configure msDS-AllowedToActOnBehalfOfOtherIdentity.

 ### Computer object takeover
+- Requirements:
+  - An account with a SPN associated (Can use a computer domain account and set SPN)
+  - A user with write privileges over the target computer which doesn't have msds-AllowedToActOnBehalfOfOtherIdentity
 - https://www.ired.team/offensive-security-experiments/active-directory-kerberos-abuse/resource-based-constrained-delegation-ad-computer-object-take-over-and-privilged-code-execution

 #### Check if domain controller is atleast Windows Server 2012
 ```